-When techniques do not align with student goals there is a lost of relevance, which is highly demotivating.
-Of course, as the teacher, you do not always give them what they want but general practice suggest some sort of dialog over the direction of the techniques.
+When techniques do not align with student goals there is a loss of relevance, which is highly demotivating.
+Of course, as the teacher, you do not always give them what they want but general practice suggests some sort of dialog over the direction of the techniques.

 Techniques should be Authentic

-Realistic techniques provide a context in which students can apply their skills in a setting that is similar to the wold but within the safety of a classroom.
+Realistic techniques provide a context in which students can apply their skills in a setting that is similar to the world but within the safety of a classroom.

 Techniques should Develop Skills through Integration and Isolation